EdenGri/SONiC/doc/validate_interface_name_length.md

 We will add a test case to the "test_config_vxlan_add" that will try to configure vxlan with a name that exceed the allowed length, and it will expect to fail.

 ### Vlan
-We will add a test case to the "test_config_vlan_add_member_with_invalid_vlanid" that will try to configure vlan with a name that exceed the allowed length, and it will expect to fail.
+We will add a test case to the "test_config_vlan_add_member_with_too_long_vlan_name" that will try to configure vlan with a name that exceed the allowed length, and it will expect to fail.

 ### Vrf
 We will add a test case to the "test_invalid_vrf_name" that will try to configure vrf with a name that exceed the allowed length, and it will expect to fail.